astropy/specutils/docs/analysis.rst

        corresponding template spectrum (normalized) and the index of the template spectrum if the original template parameter is iterable

-An example of how to use template matching in `specutils.analysis.template_comparison` is:
+An example of how to do template matching in is:

 .. code-block:: python